 On the surface, it would appear that a trophy hunter is only interested in the actual “trophy” of the animal.

 In fact, to hear some people talk, you would think that trophy hunters will shoot a big animal for its trophy, take some photographs, then cut the head off the animal and set the carcass on fire.

 This could not be further from the truth.

 Hunting for meat and hunting for a trophy are not mutually exclusive: a hunter can shoot a buck with an impressive rack of antlers and still use the meat.
 In fact, failing to utilize as much of the edible meat of an animal possible is illegal in most jurisdictions of the United States, not to mention unethical as well.

-To see what some pretty eloquent writers have to say about this sort of stuff, check out these two other articles:
+To see what some pretty eloquent writers and conservationists have to say about this sort of stuff, check out these two other articles: